Destinations Greece Athens

 Must ordercheesecake pancakes + a coffee

-A serious specialty roaster in a Thissio villa, a short walk from the Acropolis — award-winning baristas, a Slayer machine, a single-origin list deep enough to lose an afternoon in (Ethiopia, Kenya, Colombia, rotating).
-Go down the rabbit hole or just order a cappuccino and not put a foot wrong.
+A specialty roaster in a Thissio villa, a short walk from the Acropolis: award-winning baristas, a Slayer machine, and a single-origin list deep enough to lose an afternoon in (Ethiopia, Kenya, Colombia, rotating).
+Go down the rabbit hole, or order a cappuccino and still not put a foot wrong.
 The cheesecake pancakes are the food order.

 Specialty roasterThissioSlayer machine

-InsiderAsk the barista what's on the brew bar that day and let them steer — the single-origin filters rotate and they pour them properly.
+InsiderAsk the barista what’s on the brew bar that day and let them steer; the single-origin filters rotate and they pour them right.

 Casual & Daytime

 Lunch is the long meal of the Athenian day.
-Order more than you think; pace yourself; don't skip the bread.
+Order several plates for the table and include the bread.

 Karamanlidika tou Fani